jellysuna/vlt-pomodoro/README.md

 4. Toggle BGM on or off by clicking the BGM button.
 5. When the timer ends, an alert will notify user.
 6. Users can switch to **Break** mode when Pomodoro session ends.
+7. View session statistics in the **Statistics** section to track productivity over time.